infor-design/enterprise/src/components/fileupload/readme.md

 ---
 title: File Upload
-description: Displays an editable field.
+description: A form element that allows users to choose a file they want to upload.
 A user can prompt a system menu to select one or more file to upload.
-Best for allowing users to select files from a local server to be hosted on an application.
+Best for allowing users to select files from a local system to be uploaded to a server or application.
 demo:
   embedded:
   - name: Default File Upload Example